 - Plain (all purpose) flour: this is used to make the dough and also sprinkled on your worktop to help you roll out the naans (without them sticking on the surface).

-- Natural/homemade yoghurt: natural homemade yoghurt is mixed with the flour to make the dough for this recipe.
+- Natural/homemade yogurt: natural homemade yogurt is mixed with the flour to make the dough for this recipe.
+This recipe uses homemade yogurt but you can use natural yogurt from the grocery store or supermarkets if preferred.

 - Baking powder: this is a leavening agent added to the flour before adding the yoghurt, this helps give the naan some lift, helping it cook to get the perfect texture (without using yeast).